 But I do have a wonderful hazy year of memories.
 I've decided to stop bemoaning the lack of documentation and to be grateful for the natural editing that time has afforded me.
 I may not have written down every thought or reflection, but now, on my son's first birthday, the important ones remain clear in my heart.

 During a September trip to the co-op for some fancy cheeses, you bewitched and charmed the entire store.
-You were a sun beam, a bundle of star dust and every person we passed smiled said hello to you.
-Before we left, a woman declared you would be a great novelist one day and another asked if she could pray for us before putting her hands on your little body and praying for your health and telling you how lucky you were to have me as your mama.
+You were a sun beam, a bundle of star dust and every person we passed smiled and said hello to you.
+Before we left, a woman declared you would be a great novelist one day.
+Another asked if she could pray for us before putting her hands on your little body and praying for your health and telling you how lucky you were to have me as your mama.
 I'll admit I was embarrassed but knew that a prayer couldn't hurt.

 One rainy Saturday night in October I woke to nurse you.
 The three of us lay in bed and as you and your dad dozed back off to sleep, I lay awake listening to the rain and watching the tree branches blow, realizing that there was nowhere else in the world I'd rather be.
 I'll always remember the way that felt.

 You came to work with me when you were little and I'd wear you around the office and catch up on budgets and emails and meetings with you tucked right on my chest.
-I promised myself not to romanticize #babiesatwork but the fog of time has left only the good memories of my worlds colliding, of feeling whole, of de-compartmentalizing and embracing my overlapping role as mother and as a leader.
+I promised myself that I wouldn't romanticize #babiesatwork but the fog of time has left only the good memories of my worlds colliding, of feeling whole, of de-compartmentalizing and embracing my overlapping role as mom and as a boss.

-There was the Friday night when your dad was at work so I settled in to watch a movie.
+There was a Friday night when your dad had to work late so I settled in to watch a movie.
 You curled up on me to sleep.
-I watched your chest rise and your fingers twitch and barely noticed the movie playing in the background.
+I just watched your chest rise and your fingers twitch and barely noticed the movie playing in the background.

-Christmas morning you screamed and howled the entire two hour + drive to dinner.
+On Christmas morning you screamed and howled the entire two hour + drive to dinner.
 We pulled over at a rest area and with two of the three of us in tears, I thought, oh!
 I can't do this anymore.
 This is too hard.
-Babies are too hard.
 I want my life back.

-The first time we dropped you off at daycare, after months of bringing you to work or to Nana's, was tough.
+The first time we dropped you off at daycare, after months of bringing you with me to work or to Nana's, was tough.
 Your dad and I went to get breakfast empanadas afterwards so we could delay the work day a little bit longer.
-I quickly saw, though, that you found a whole extra group of people to love and be loved by, and that's a very good thing, isn't it?
-You are thriving at "school" and I love how much you love people, especially other kids.
+How could we leave you with a room full of strangers?
+I quickly saw, though, that daycare just meant that you found a whole extra group of people to love and be loved by, and that's a very good thing, isn't it?
+You are thriving there and you love your new little friends.

 For years we dreamed of you and made plans for you and then finally watched you grow from the size of a poppyseed in my belly to a watermelon and into a baby boy.
 One year ago, we met you and our universe shifted.
 Happy birthday, my love.
 You have my heart, always.